 Kenosha is a Wisconsin Harbor Town, due to the fact that Lake Michigan – a Great Lake – sits to the east of the city.
-Two lighthouses shine bright at night to signify the harbor.
+What’s a harbor town without a lighthouse or two?!
+With mostly leisure watercraft and sport fishing boats cruising the waterway where a busy shipping port and commercial fishing industry once operated — two lighthouses still stand to this day and shine bright at night to signify the harbor.

 Can you climb a lighthouse in Kenosha?